-About the ProgramThe Food Service Worker is an essential member of the long-term care interdisciplinary team, delivering quality nutrition care and service in a healthcare environment.
-Those currently employed in hospitals, institutions, special care homes and integrated care facilities will benefit from this program.
-Areas to be covered include customer service, safe food handling techniques, safety, nutrition, communications, food and beverage preparation and service.
+About the ProgramThe food service worker is an essential member of the long-term care interdisciplinary team, delivering quality nutrition care and service in a health-care environment.
+Those currently employed in hospitals, institutions, special-care homes and integrated-care facilities will benefit from this program.
+Areas to be covered include customer service, safe food-handling techniques, safety, nutrition, communication, food and beverage preparation and service.
 Completion of the program includes Food Safety and Smart Serve certification.
-This program is mandated by the Ministry of Health and Long-Term Care for all staff employed in the position of Food Service Worker, in long-term care dietary environments, to complete the Food Service Worker certificate.
+This program is mandated by the Ministry of Health and Long-Term Care for all staff employed in the position of food service worker in long-term care dietary environments.

 Note re: Admission Requirements

 - Mature students must demonstrate their potential to work at the post-secondary level in one of two ways:

 - by successfully completing equivalency testing in English; or

 - by completing a program of academic upgrading at a level appropriate to the program of choice.

 - Final selection is made following an assessment of the admission requirements.

 Tuition & Fees